statengeneraal/laws-markdown/verdrag/convention/on/international/acces/to/justice/BWBV0002024/README.md

 ### Article  13

-Where legal aid has been granted in accordance with Article 1, service of documents in any other Contracting State in pursuance of the legally aided person's proceedings shall not give rise to any charges regardless of the manner in which service is effected.
+1. Where legal aid has been granted in accordance with Article 1, service of documents in any other Contracting State in pursuance of the legally aided person's proceedings shall not give rise to any charges regardless of the manner in which service is effected.
 The same applies to Letters of Request and social enquiry reports, except for fees paid to experts and interpreters.
-Where a person has received legal aid in accordance with Article 1 for proceedings in a Contracting State and a decision has been given in those proceedings, he shall, without any further examination of his circumstances, be entitled to legal aid in any other Contracting State in which he seeks to secure the recognition or enforcement of that decision.
+2. Dit lid is nog niet in werking getreden.

 ### CHAPTER  II